No Self Control (Peter Gabriel song)

 "No Self Control" is a song written and performed by the English rock musician Peter Gabriel.
+When writing the song, Gabriel took inspiration from minimalist music composers, particularly the work of Steve Reich.
+During the recording and mixing process, Hugh Padgham and Steve Lillywhite worked with Gabriel to pare back the instrumentation, resulting in a sparser feel.

-It was released in April 1980 as the second single released from his third self-titled studio album and peaked at number 33 in the UK.
+In April 1980, "No Self Control" was released in the United Kingdom as the second single from Gabriel's third self-titled studio album, where it peaked at number 33.
 The first 30,000 copies of the single were distributed in picture sleeves.
 Gabriel has since performed the song live on several concert tours.

 Background

 The song was inspired by Steve Reich's composition Music for 18 Musicians (1976).
 "Steve Reich had done this wonderful record called Music for Eighteen Musicians, which involved marimbas and I think, of all the systems composers, his work had a lot of textures and colours and grooves to them that I really responded to.
 So I tried to involve elements of that in the work."
 Gabriel programmed some patterns on a PAiA drum machine to develop some rhythmic ideas.

 Early versions of the song included full instrumentation, which was later scaled back during the mixing stage of the recording process.
 Hugh Padgham, who served as the engineer for the recording sessions, later compared this modus operandi to how he mixed "King of Pain" by the Police, where the content on the multitrack tape bore little resemblance to the final product.
 Steve Lillywhite, who produced the song, assembled the song in a piecemeal process with Padgham, 20–30 seconds at a time.
 Padgham was situated at the back of the control room and spliced each segment of "No Self Control" together without listening back to his edits; Lillywhite explained that he trusted Padgham's judgement and refrained from listening to the full song until their work was complete.

 I remember we spent the whole night doing the mix.
 For the big playback at the end, we brought people in from outside because we knew we had something great.
 That was the song everyone loved, loved, loved at the time.